cassegfault/ts-quickstore/readme.md

 A Typescript based state management system.

-ts-store has excellent static checking and intellisense support thanks to typescript and clever type integrations.
+ts-quickstore has excellent static checking and intellisense support thanks to typescript and clever type integrations.
 It is a simple interface with a performant implementation using ES6 Proxies.

 Features:
 - **NO** dependencies